 mitmproxy, and everything by and to the server is encrypted with the server’s certificate.

-To illustrate this, we can run the same thing in a container, and we should see the error right away:
+To illustrate this, first, let’s run the same request from inside a container, and we should see the error right away:

 docker run --rm alpine/curl --proxy host.docker.internal:9020 https://httpbun.com/get